The Ultimate Summer Sleeping Guide

 5. Keeps your heart healthy

-Getting regular, deep sleep and having a consistent sleep schedule can help to lower inflammation to our cardiovascular system.
+Getting regular, deep sleep and having a consistent sleep schedule can help to lower inflammation in our cardiovascular system.
 Whilst sleeping, our blood pressure decreases which gives our heart some much-needed rest.
 Therefore the less sleep you get, the longer your blood pressure stays up during a 24-hour cycle.

 DUSK’s Summer Secrets: How To Sleep In The Heat